RECIPROCITY — AEGINA ISLAND, GREECE

 Event Schedule

-• Public Reception: June 3, 2026
+• Public Reception: June 4, 7:30pm - 9:00pm

 About Kala Stein: Kala Stein is a research-based artist and educator whose work bridges ancient technology with environmental themes.
-Her practice focuses on socially engaging, participatory installations that use clay as a vehicle for human connection.
+Her practice focuses on socially engaging, participatory installations that use clay as a vehicle for human and ecological connection.

 www.kalastein.com